YACReader/yacreader/YACReaderLibraryServer/SETTINGS_README.md

 When you launch `yacreaderlibraryserver` the app uses a settings file to determine some behaviors.
 The path to the settings file is printed as part of the help when you run `yacreaderlibraryserver` with no commands.

 The settings file follows the `INI` format and it contains various sections, the one you should modify is `[libraryConfig]`.
-The settings file is shared between `YACReaderLibrary`` and `YACReaderLibraryServer`, this file only describes the settings relevant for `YACReaderLibraryServer`
+The settings file is shared between `YACReaderLibrary` and `YACReaderLibraryServer`, this file only describes the settings relevant for `YACReaderLibraryServer`.

 The following is a template for the settings available for `YACReaderLibraryServer`, it includes the default values and the values available for each setting: